 Mix one bag at a time in a wheel barrel according to the directions on the bag.

 Keep the water hose handy.
-Each post hole will require two bags.
+Each post hole will require two bags of concrete.

-Heavy duty bolts were used to make these connections.
-Don't take a chance with a light wieght bolt.
+Heavy-duty bolts were used to make these connections.
+Don't take a chance with a light-weight bolt.

 Decks tend to support heavy objects like furniture and little ones running around.
 Go sturdy now to be sure you don't have to make repairs later.

-This step does require some cutting of the two by sixes.
+This step does require some cutting of the 2' x 6' boards.

 Mr. Lytle used the circular saw to make the cuts.